Exponential Lower Bounds for Polytopes in Combinatorial Optimization: Strong Lower Bounds on Extension Complexity

 \subsection{The Factorization Theorem}

 A \emph{rank-$r$ nonnegative factorization} of a (nonnegative) matrix $M$ is a factorization $M = TU$ where $T$ and $U$ are nonnegative matrices with $r$ columns (in case of \(T\)) and $r$ rows (in case of \(U\)), respectively.
-The nonnegative rank of $M$ (denoted by: $\nnegrk(M)$) is thus simply the minimum rank of a nonnegative factorization of $M$.
+The nonnegative rank of $M$, denoted by $\nnegrk(M)$, is thus simply the minimum rank among all nonnegative factorizations of $M$.
 Note that $\nnegrk(M)$ is also the minimum $r$ such that $M$ is the sum of $r$ nonnegative rank-$1$ matrices.
 In particular, the nonnegative rank of a matrix $M$ is at least the nonnegative rank of any submatrix of $M$.

 The following factorization theorem was proved by Yannakakis (see also \cite{FioriniKaibelPashkovichTheis11}).
 It can be stated succinctly as: $\xc(P) = \nnegrk(S)$ whenever $P$ is a polytope and $S$ a slack matrix of $P$.
-We include a sketch of the proof for completeness and we will use the following lemma which is an easy consequence of the Farkas' Lemma (\cite{Ziegler})
+We include a sketch of the proof for completeness and we will use the following lemma which follows easily from Farkas's Lemma \cite{SchrijverBook,Ziegler} by first showing that $\mathbf{0}^\intercal x \leqslant 1$ can be derived from the system.